caolanraff/etf-portfolio-tracker/README.md

   - operator --> the operator to check against (.e.g >, <, =)
   - highlight --> colour of highlighting
 - HoldingsPage
+  - source --> whether to source the data externally, or internally.
+First run should always be external.
   - num_of_companies --> the number of companies to include in the top underlyings
   - threshold --> threshold for maximum % of holding in single company
 - Output